 The Compound Fracture puzzle is based on my Fracture-10 puzzle, but with an additional "twist".
 With Compound Fracture, 45 degree turns can be used, allowing face and edge pieces to exchange places.
 This makes solving Compound Fracture very difficult, despite the fact that it has only four axes of rotation.
 In fact, it can be very hard just to restore the puzzle to its' original shape, let alone unscramble the colors!

-.
-If you want professionally cut stickers, I recommend Oliver’s Stickers
+Stickers: Template available in the instructions forum.
+If you want professionally cut stickers, I recommend Oliver’s Stickers.

 Compound Fracture has a robust mechanism that does not pop apart, and turns easily.